ajaymahato431/Laravel-Esewa-Epay-V2/README.md

 ## Local development (localhost callbacks)

 The `/esewa/callback` route now only accepts POST requests.
-Configure eSewa to send its success and failure redirects to `/esewa/relay` (no query string required).
+Configure eSewa to send its success and failure redirects to `/esewa/relay` (the package appends the transaction UUID for each checkout automatically).
 When you call `Esewa::pay()` you can still provide `success_url` and `failure_url`; the package stores those values in the `esewa_payments.meta` column and uses them for the final redirect after the signature is verified.

 The relay page accepts both GET and POST callbacks from eSewa, then auto-posts the signed `data` payload back to `/esewa/callback`, and the callback responds with either a redirect to the stored URL or the built-in status view.
 If someone opens the relay URL without the `data` string the request fails with HTTP 422, so a guessed UUID can no longer mark a payment as complete.
 For manual testing, copy the `data=...` string from the eSewa redirect into the relay URL or use the helper from the test suite to craft a signed payload.